Continental System: British Empire

-France and Continental Europe
+France and continental Europe

 The episode seriously hurt France itself.
 Shipbuilding, and its trades such as rope-making, declined, as did many other industries that relied on overseas markets, such as the linen industries.
 With few exports and lost profits, many industries were closed down.
 Southern France, especially the port cities of Marseille and Bordeaux, as well as the city of La Rochelle, suffered from the reduction in trade.
 Moreover, the prices of staple foods rose in most of continental Europe.

 Napoleon's St. Cloud Decree in July 1810 opened the southwest of France and the Spanish frontier to limited British trade, and reopened French trade to the United States.
 It was an admission that his blockade had hurt his own economy more than the British.
 It had also failed to reduce British financial support for its allies.
-The industrialized north and east of France, and Wallonia (the south of today's Belgium) saw significantly increased profits due to the lack of competition from British goods (particularly textiles, which were produced much more cheaply in Britain).
+The industrialised north and east of France, and Wallonia (the south of present-day Belgium) saw significantly increased profits due to the lack of competition from British goods (particularly textiles, which were produced much more cheaply in Britain).

 In Italy, the agricultural sector flourished; but the Dutch economy, predicated on trade, suffered greatly as a result of the embargo.
 Napoleon's economic warfare was much to the chagrin of his own brother, King Louis I of Holland.